The Mole (American TV series) season 2: Episode 1

 Born Leaders: The 14 players were all blindfolded and taken to Castle Tarasp in Switzerland.
 Once there, they were instructed to remove their blindfolds, meeting each other for the first time.
 Immediately, they were charged with selecting two players who seemed to be "Born Leaders".
-Those two players would then choose who would take part in the next three challenges, as well as how much each challenge would be worth: One challenge would be worth $40,000, another $20,000, and the other $0.
-None of the other 12 players would know how much each challenge was worth until after all three challenges are completed.
+Those two players then chose who would take part in the next three challenges, as well as how much each challenge was worth: One challenge was worth $40,000, another $20,000, and the other $0.
+None of the other 12 players knew how much each challenge was worth until all three challenges are completed.

-Bike/Crossbow Biathlon: Three players would ride a bike down a steep incline to retrieve two arrows, then return up the incline to the starting point where an archery target was located.
-Using a crossbow, each player would have to shoot an arrow into the center of the target (marked by the iconic thumbprint).
-If both arrows missed, the player would have to get two more arrows.
+Bike/Crossbow Biathlon: Three players rode a bike down a steep incline to retrieve two arrows, then returned up the incline to the starting point where an archery target was located.
+Using a crossbow, each player must shoot an arrow into the center of the target (marked by the iconic thumbprint).
+If both arrows miss, the player had to get two more arrows.
 If all three players hit the target in less than 30 minutes, the game was won.

 Pulse Rope Walk: Four players had one hour to traverse a tightrope suspended high off the ground.
-Each player was hooked up to a heart monitor; whenever the player's pulse rate exceeded 130 beats per minute, the player had to stop immediately and wait for his/her pulse to lower in order to continue.
+Each player was hooked up to a heart monitor; whenever the player's pulse rate exceeded 130 beats per minute, the player had to stop and wait for his/her pulse to lower in order to continue.
 The last player to cross had two different sets of ropes to traverse; the second set was narrower and higher off the ground.
-The game is a success if all four players complete their portion in under an hour total.
+The game was a success if all four players completed their portion in under an hour total.

-Swing for Life: Five players were required to swing by a rope off a bridge spanning over a raging river.
-Only if all five players completed the swing was the game considered a success.
+Swing for Life: Five players must swing by a rope off a bridge spanning over a raging river.
+If all five players completed the swing, the game was a success.
 An exemption was offered to the last player if he/she refused to swing.

 Burn Bags Burn: In the hours before the challenge, the players were given journals and an opportunity to interview their fellow players to gain personal information on each other.
-Afterwards, they were taken to a bonfire, where they discovered that their knapsacks - containing all of their belongings - were dangling over the fire.
-Four players were nominated, and asked questions taken from their fellow players' contestant applications.
-If the team could get all eight questions right $40,000 would be won and the luggage would be safe.
-If they even get one question wrong, no money would be won.
+Afterwards, they were taken to a bonfire, where their knapsacks - containing all of their belongings - were dangling over the fire.
+Four players were nominated and asked questions taken from their fellow players' contestant applications.
+If the team got all eight questions right $40,000 would be won and the luggage would be safe.
+If they got at least one question wrong, no money would be won.
 If four questions were answered incorrectly, the luggage would be lowered into the fire and destroyed.
-It was later revealed in the next episode that the bags were fakes, and their belongings had not been destroyed.
+It was revealed in the next episode that the bags were fakes, and their belongings had not been destroyed.